christianalfoni/op-op-spec/README.md

 # op-op-spec
 The op-op specification.
-A simple straight forward approach to functional programming
+A simple straight forward approach to functional programming with type support

 ## What is it?